uclab-potsdam/inflect/README.md

 !nflect is a web-based framework implementing inflections as a method to bridge the gap between data exploration and storytelling.
 By linking to specific views and annotations in visualizations, authors can embed insights from their data analysis within the narrative flow.

-- See the 📜<a href="https://uclab-potsdam.github.io/inflect/">scrollytelling</a> in action, if you read this as a regular readme file
+- See <a href="https://uclab-potsdam.github.io/inflect/">scrollytelling</a> if you read this as a regular readme file
-- Check out the sample stories featuring
+- Check out sample stories:
-📊<a href="https://uclab-potsdam.github.io/inflect/#visualizations">visualizations</a>, 🖼️<a href="https://uclab-potsdam.github.io/inflect/#images">images</a> and 🌎<a href="https://uclab-potsdam.github.io/inflect/#webpages">webpages</a>
+<a href="https://uclab-potsdam.github.io/inflect/#visualizations">visualizations</a>, <a href="https://uclab-potsdam.github.io/inflect/#images">images</a>, <a href="https://uclab-potsdam.github.io/inflect/#webpages">webpages</a>
-- Fork this ⚙️<a href="https://github.com/uclab-potsdam/inflect">repository</a> to create your data story with inflected visualizations
+- Fork this <a href="https://github.com/uclab-potsdam/inflect">repository</a> to create your own data story

 ![img](img/#-68,-35,1325,1741&ff0000&&&chart_overview.png)